Frontenac Secondary School: Programs

 Every year, Frontenac has junior and senior teams that compete in the Canadian game show Reach for the Top.
 In 1998–99, the senior team was the national champion.
-The team has also performed well in recent years, even qualifying for and competing in the American game show Whiz Quiz.
+The team had qualified for the American game show Whiz Quiz.
 In 2007 and 2008, the senior REACH team was the international Whiz Quiz champions, and in 2006 and 2007, they attended the provincial REACH Championships.